 - 1. Observe the precautions in "Before You Proceed". - 2.
 Turn off all peripheral devices connected to the computer.
 Turn off the computer.
 Disconnect the computer's power cord from the AC power source (wall outlet or power adapter). - 3.
 Remove the computer cover. - 4.
-Find the 3-pin CLRTC jumper block (see Location of the BIOS Configuration Jumper Block above). - 5.
+Short-circuit pin 1-2 with a metal object or jumper cap for about 5-10 seconds. - 5.
 Move the jumper cap from pins 1 -2 (default) to pins 2-3 for about 5 to 10 seconds, then move the cap back to pins 1-2. - Replace the cover, plug in the computer, turn on the computer, and allow it to boot.
-During the boot process, hold down the <Delete> key to enter the BIOS setup.
+During the boot process, hold down the <Delete> key to enter the BIOS setup and to re-enter data.

-- Except when clearing the RTC RAM, never remove the cap from the CLRTC jumper default position.
-Removing the cap will cause system boot failure! - If the steps above do not help, remove the onboard battery and move the jumper again to clear the CMOS RTC RAM data.
-After the CMOS clearance, reinstall the battery. - Due to the chipset behavior, AC power off is required to enable C.P.R. function.
+• Except when clearing the RTC RAM, never remove the cap from the CLRTC jumper default position.
+Removing the cap will cause system boot failure!

+- You do not need to clear the RTC when the system hangs due to overclocking.
+For system failure due to overclocking, use the C.P.R.
+(CPU Parameter Recall) feature.
+Shut down and reboot the system so the BIOS can automatically reset parameter settings to default values. - Due to the chipset behavior, AC power off is required to enable C.P.R. function.
 You must turn off and on the power supply or unplug and plug the power cord before rebooting the system.